ejpring/docker-centos-streams/centos7-streams42-dev/README.md

     sudo yum install mongodb python-pymongo php-pecl-mongo

-### transfer the container to another machine
+### use the image on another machine

-If you want to use the container on another machine, you can export it to a compressed tarball by executing this script:
+If you want to use the image to create a container on another machine, you can save it as a compressed tarball on a network server by executing this script:

-    $HOME/git/docker-centos-streams/centos7-streams42-dev/exportDockerContainer.sh
+    $HOME/git/docker-centos-streams/centos7-streams42-dev/saveDockerImage.sh

-The 'centos7-streams42-dev.tar.gz' file produced by this script contains the image produced by the 'createDockerImage.sh' script and the configuration information added by the 'createDockerContainer.sh' script.
-The compressed tar file can be transferred to another machine like any other file.
+The 'DockerImage.centos7-streams42-dev.tar.gz' file produced by this script contains the image produced by the 'createDockerImage.sh' script.
+It can be used with the 'docker create' command to create a container on another machine.

-To restore the container on another machine, execute this command:

-    gunzip -c centos7-streams42-dev.tar.gz | docker import